search ]

 Using Advanced Custom Fields without Frontend Dependency

-The plugin Advanced Custom Fields provides a simple and visual interface for creating metaboxes.
-The result is very intuitive and easy for the client to edit.
-The ACF plugin includes several functions that allow you to use your own template to pull the values of those fields in the metaboxes you created, but I recommend not using them.
+The plugin Advanced Custom Fields provides a simple, visual interface for creating metaboxes.
+The result is intuitive and easy for clients to edit.
+ACF includes several functions for pulling field values in your templates, but I recommend not using them on the frontend.

-Besides the fact that ACF functions lead to many more database calls, if, for any reason, the plugin is removed or inactive, visitors to the site will see an error and a blank page instead of your site.
+Beyond the performance cost, ACF functions create a frontend dependency.
+If the plugin is deactivated or removed for any reason, visitors will see a fatal error and a blank page instead of your site.

-If you go through the trouble of wrapping all ACF functions in function_exists, the site will load, but visitors won’t see the metadata you entered into ACF, even though it still exists in the database.
+Wrapping all ACF function calls in function_exists() prevents the fatal error, but visitors still will not see any of the metadata you entered through ACF – even though it remains in the database.

-Let’s say you allowed the client to add videos as they wish using the ACF Repeater Field, and the fields include a title, video URL, and image.
+Suppose you allowed the client to add videos using the ACF Repeater Field, with fields for title, video URL, and thumbnail image.

 get_post_meta( get_the_ID(), 'my_videos', true );